Arts / What’s on and where in Canberra this weekend - Canberra CityNews

 “PLAYUP” is the exhibition space in Museum of Australian Democracy at Old Parliament House for children and families based around the United Nations Convention on the rights of the child.
 The new and third PlayUP includes lots of hands-on activities such as listening pods, a fuzzy felt wall, a voting interactive and a role play ‘Kindness’ café.

-BELCONNEN Community Gallery and the BCS Bungee program presents “Under the Sea”, an immersive experience created by the Expressive Art Bungee Youth Resilience group, which created an exciting underwater experience during term four.
-In gallery@bcs Swanson Court, Belconnen, until January 12, Monday-Friday.
+“SMALL Worlds” is an exhibition of photographs of moss, lichens and fungi by Brenda Runnegar with drawings by Emma Kelly, at the Visitor Information Centre, Australian National Botanical Gardens Canberra until February 4, daily 9.30am – 4.30pm.
+All welcome.

+“TITANIC the Exhibition” is still on Sydney at Byron Kennedy Hall, The Entertainment Quarter, Lang Road, Moore Park, until February 4.
+Bookings to titanictheexhibition.com.au or 8240 2135.

 IN the exhibition “Unfinished Business”, artist Belinda Mason reveals the stories of 30 people with disability from Aboriginal and Torres Strait Islander communities through 3D photography.
-The show was originally launched in Geneva by the director-general of the United Nations and was a part of Australia’s official contribution to the United Nations 2014 World Conference on Indigenous Persons in New York.
 At Tuggeranong Arts Centre, until January 20.

 “THE Selfie Factory” by Ralph Kenke and Elmar Trefz, winner of the 2017 Digital Portraiture Award at the National Portrait Gallery, will be available for public interaction using the hashtag #selfiefactory along with all the front-runners, until February 18.
 Interaction times are between 10am-11am, 1.30pm-2pm and 3.30pm-4pm daily.
 All of the finalists’ works can be viewed at dpa.portrait.gov.au